 Everyone at some point of their life will experience abdominal pain.
 Abdominal pain is one of the most complicated symptoms which can be caused by many factors.
 Most of the causes are not serious and the pain can be diagnosed and treated with good prognosis.
 However abdominal pain can be a sign of very serious illness.
 If the abdominal pain is severe or recurrent and there are some other symptoms associated with such as fever, inability to keep food down, signs of dehydration, bloody stools, inability to pass stool and there is persistent nausea and vomiting, painful or unusually frequent urination, severe tenderness when you touch the abdomen, swelling of the abdomen, skin appears yellow, weight loss, pain is caused by injury to the abdomen etc, it is important to recognise the symptoms that are serious and see doctors to get it diagnosed.
 Be careful if you want to take over the counter pain killer.
 Pain killers sometimes can mask the severity of the illness.
 Acupuncture is not recommended for severe acute abdominal pain.

 Fortunately in most of cases the abdominal pain is not caused by serious illness, but it can be depressing if the abdomen is always painful.
-There are many problems that can cause abdominal pain.
+Acupuncture can help relieve chronic abdominal pain and bloating.

 Smooth muscle is located in the walls of hollow internal organs, such as the arteries, intestines, bladder in the abdomen.
 When they contract, the organ is squeezed.
 Most of the abdominal pain is visceral pain which is pain arising from the internal organs.
 Visceral pain is triggered by smooth muscle distension or contraction, stretching of the capsule surrounding an organ, ischaemia and necrosis, or irritation by chemicals produced during inflammatory processes.
 If stomach or intestine wall becomes spasm, this may result in pain.
 So do kidneys, gallbladders.
 When the uterine smooth muscle becomes spasm, menstrual cramps occur.
 It is often deep, dull or dragging and is typically diffuse and poorly localised.
 It can be associated with nauseas, vomiting, and changes in heart rate or blood pressure.
 It can also evoke strong emotional responses.
 There can be a referred pain which is pain experienced at a site distant from source of the pain.
 It is due to the convergence of different afferents on to the same dorsal horn neurones in the spinal cord.